K4KarolE/In_Time/README.md

 </div>

-### Tkinter: GIF image creation and how it is used in the animation
+### GIF image creation and how it is used in the animation
 - The GIF images are generated in `DaVinci Resolve`:
     - On the Deliver page:
         - Format: GIF
         - Codec Animated GIF
         - Resolution: Custom - 720 x 518
+- `PyQt6`:
+    - The GIF/animation playback is handled by PyQt's own `QMovie` module
+    - No additional steps required
+- `Tkinter`:
+    - Image objects are created from the GIF via DIY
     - The returning phase of the movements in the animation are not part of the GIF images
-- It is coming from allocating the same image object (pulled from the GIF) for 2 mirrored positions in image sequence/list:
+    - It is coming from allocating the same image object for 2 mirrored positions in the image sequence/list:
         - half sized GIF images, faster load time

 ## Requirements
 ### Python 3 - used: 3.11.6